+Competence in communication skills as demonstrated by completion of the following course with a grade of C or higher:

+'''

+English Composition II (or equivalent)

+FN 102

+'''

+Dovolopmental Psychology

-- 1. Competence in communication skills as demonstrated by completion of the following course with a grade of C or higher: - EN 102 English Composition II (or equivalent) - 2.
-Competence in Math with a grade of C or higher in the following courses: - MA 130 Numbers and Operations for Teachers - MA 131 Patterns, Functions and Algebra for Teachers - MA 132 Geometry, Measurement, Probability and Statistics for Teachers - Students must submit a Criminal Offender Records Information (CORI) check application and be approved prior to doing classroom observations in Worcester Public Schools.
-No student is allowed to do fieldwork unless approval of the CORI has been received from the state. - 4.
-Students demonstrate potential for teaching children by completing the following courses with a grade of C+ or higher in ALL prerequisite courses AND a prerequisite AND cumulative GPA of 2.5 (with the exception of Math Concepts). - PS 210 Child Growth and Development - ED 155 Teaching and Learning in the Elementary School - ED 250 Educational Psychology - ED 275 Curriculum and Instruction in Elementary Education - 5.
-Students must have received a passing score on the Communication and Literacy Skills Test (MTEL). - 6.
-Any departure from the prescribed program of study for teacher licensure must have Waiver Committee approval prior to advancement to Stage II.
+2. Competence in Math with a grade of C or higher in the following courses: Numbers and Operations for Toochers

+IVIA 130 Numbers and Operations for reachers MA 131 Patterns, Functions and Algebra for Teachers MA 132 Geometry, Measurement, Probability and Statistics for Teachers

+- Students must submit a Criminal Offender Records Information (CORI) application 3. and be approved prior to doing classroom observations in Worcester Public Schools.
+No student is allowed to do fieldwork unless approval of the CORI has been received from the state. - Students demonstrate potential for teaching children by completing all of the following 4. courses with a grade of C+ or higher AND earn a cumulative GPA of 2.5.

+F3 210 Developmental Esychology ED 155 Teaching and Learning in the Elementary School (15 hours fieldwork) ED 250 Educational Psychology (10 hours fieldwork) ED 275 Curriculum and Instruction in Elementary Education (10 hours fieldwork)

+- 5. Students must have received a passing score on the Communication and Literacy Skills Test (MTEL). - Any departure from the prescribed program of study for teacher licensure must have 6.
+Waiver Committee approval prior to advancement to Stage II.